Fethi Mansouri: Early life and education

 Mansouri was born in Tunisia.
 He undertook his undergraduate studies in his native Tunisia, and pursued his post-graduate studies China and Australia.
-He has spent a number of academic studies programs in Europe and North America.
+He has been awarded a number of visiting fellowships and academic studies programs in Europe, North Africa and North America.

 Academic career

 In 1995, Professor Mansouri joined Deakin University in Melbourne, Australia, as an associate lecturer in Middle Eastern studies.
 In 2008, he was awarded a research chair in migration and intercultural studies.

 In 2013, Mansouri was appointed to a new UNESCO Chair in Comparative Research on Cultural Diversity and Social Justice.

 In 2015, Mansouri was the founding director of the Alfred Deakin Institute of Citizenship and Globalisation, established as a Humanities and social Science research institute at Deakin University.

-Within his research and leadership roles, Mansouri provided expert testimony to the Select Committee on Strengthening Multiculturalism in Australia in 2017.
+Within his research and leadership roles, Mansouri made many submissions to parliamentary inquiries and provided expert testimony to the Select Committee on Strengthening Multiculturalism in Australia in 2017.

 UNESCO Chair

 Mansouri has held the UNESCO Chair in Comparative Research on Cultural Diversity and Social Justice, based at Deakin University, Australia, since 2013.
 In 2016, he was elected Convenor of the UNESCO UniTwin Network for Inter-Religious Dialogue and Intercultural Understanding.

+In February 2026 he was appointed Adjunct Professor with the Mediterranean School of Business (MBS) at the Southern Mediterranean University (SMU) in Tunisia.